nstefana/one-guitar-band/README.md

 - Short muting occurs every 18 seconds
 - No exporting to DAW functionality

+## Download (no installation required)

+- Go to the Releases section and download 'OGB.zip'
+- Unzip the folder and save it somewhere on your hard disk, e.g. in C:\
+- Double click AppPublic.exe inside the OGB folder to run the program

-### Getting a full version
+### Access to the unlimited version
 - At the lower left corner of the GUI you can see your machine ID.
 Send us an email with this number (inlcuding the "-" sign, if there is one) at onegtrband@gmail.com.
-- When notified so by email, download AppPublic.exe (which is outside the .zip folder) and use it to replace the existing one (inside your OGB folder).
+- When notified so by email, download AppPublic.exe (which is outside the .zip folder) and use it to replace the existing one.
 The application will then run without any limitations.

----

-## Download (no installation required)

-- Go to the Releases section and download 'OGB.zip'
-- Unzip the folder and save it somewhere, e.g. in C:\
-- Double click AppPublic.exe to run the program

 ---